Philippine Super Liga All-Stars: 2019

 According to the calendar released by the Philippine Super Liga for 2019, a selection team was participate at the 2019 Asian Women's Club Volleyball Championship in China which was planned to primarily compose of players of the PSL Grand Prix 2019 champions backed with players from other PSL teams although no Philippine team joined the tournament.
 Also from January 19 to 30, 2019, a PSL selection team was scheduled to play exhibition matches and volleyball clinics outside Metro Manila as part of the PSL On Tour.

 A selection team was also planned to participate in lieu of Indonesia which reportedly withdrew from the Philippine leg of the ASEAN Grand Prix.
 Indonesia reverted its decision and entered the tournament.

 Two PSL selection teams, Team Sparkle and Team Shine competed in the 2019 PSL Super Cup.

-Sponsored names
+Names

 In most of the tournaments the league selection joined, they competed under a name of a sponsor.